eMapR/LT-GEE/README.md

 a dramatic, rapid loss of vegetation, and subsequent regeneration.*
 <br><br>

-This description of its history, is of course abridged, and only conveys a moderate resolution perspective of state and change in forest character.
+The description of this example pixel's history is of course abridged, and only conveys a moderate resolution perspective of state and change in forest character.
 The unabridged version of this pixel's story includes many other small changes in the forest stand it represents, but given the precision of the satellite sensor and errors in processing, the provided description is the type of pixel history interpretation we are confident are represented well in the image time series.
-LandTrendr is a brevity algorithm that listens to the annual, noisy detail of a pixel's story and writes an abridged version.
+LandTrendr is a brevity algorithm that listens to the annual, verbose, noisy detail of a pixel's story and writes an abridged version.

 In practice, LandTrendr takes a single point-of-view from a pixel's spectral history, like a band or an index, and goes through a process to identify breakpoints separating periods of durable change in spectral trajectory, and records the year that changes